maciejjedrzejczyk/ffxaisidebar/README.md

 2. **Proxy Server**: A Python-based proxy that:
    - Handles CORS issues between the browser and local LLM servers
-   - Forwards requests from the extension to Ollama/LM Studio
+   - Forwards requests from the extension to Ollama
    - Returns AI responses to the extension

 The extension works with locally running LLM models on Ollama, giving you privacy and control over your AI interactions while browsing the web.